Welcome to AI University

 That reason is cost.

-With increasingly unfavorable funding models, universities worldwide are looking towards increasing executive education revenue streams and sources of external research funding to make up for the exceedingly difficult financial situation.
+With increasingly unfavorable funding models, universities worldwide are looking towards increasing tuition fees, executive education revenue streams and sources of external research funding to make up for the exceedingly difficult financial situation.

 In the long run, however, even taking drastic measures within existing HE institutional structures and confines may not be enough in many instances.